dmcgits/dmcgits.github.io/mds/GPR103/week5_notes.md

-# Games Programming Week 4
+# Week 5: Design Patterns

 Programming leads to lots of code.
 Lots of code leads to lots of files and objects and madness.